Who should I contact first – the parish or the funeral home?

 How do I reserve the church for a funeral?

-Often we are contacted by the funeral home to make specific arrangement after the family has met with them.
+There are a number of variables that enter into scheduling a funeral: availability of the church, availability of a priest to celebrate, availability of funeral home to support the funeral, and coordinating family and guest travel plans.
+It is best to have the funeral home contact us to make specific arrangement after the family has met with them.
 But also please feel free to contact the parish at 813-229-1595.
 We know that arranging the time can be complex as you consider family and friends traveling from out of town.

 When does the parish celebrate funeral masses?